Early Childhood Direction Centers

 Commissioner for Quality Care

 The Commission on Quality of Care’s Advocacy Services Bureau coordinates a statewide protection and advocacy program for people with disabilities and their families.
 The Bureau offers training programs to help parents understand special education laws and regulations.
 These programs are co-sponsored by local groups.
-For information about the Advocacy Services Bureau, call (518) 381-7098 (collect) or contact the website at email@example.com.
+For information about the Advocacy Services Bureau, call (518) 381-7098 (collect) or email.

 Coordinated Children Services Initiative